Vaudeville: Women

+Betty Felsen was an American ballerina, vaudeville star, and teacher.
+She was born on 9 June 1905, in Chicago, IL Betty began taking lessons at a local Chicago ballet school when she was eight years old, and often performed solo dances in shows presented by that school.
+Just before her tenth birthday in 1916, her parents enrolled her as a ballet student with the Pavley-Oukrainsky Ballet School within the Chicago Opera Association.
+Then, in 1919 Betty was accepted to be a member of the Chicago Opera’s Pavley-Oukrainsky Ballet corps de ballet.
+From December 1920 until the fall of 1922 Betty was a ballerina soloist and performed with them throughout North America.
+Under the name Buddye Felsen, Betty landed a starring dancing role in a new show at Fred Mann’s Million Dollar Rainbo Room in the Rainbo Gardens.
+The show, Rainbo Trail, directed by Frank Westphal, opened on 15 December 1922, and ran until 1 March 1923.
+In the winter of 1923 Betty began a partnership with Jack Broderick.
+From then until the end of 1927 Broderick & Felsen performed on the B.F.
+Keith and Pantages vaudeville circuits throughout the U.S. and Canada.
+Their act evolved from a simple dance act to one with over twenty dancers, an orchestra, and elaborate costumes and sets.
+From 1925 to 1926 they played for 20 straight weeks at the Colony Theater on Broadway in New York City.
+In 1926 and 1927, they starred in two spectacular musical productions, touring across the United States and Canada, first for about three months in Emil Boreo’s Mirage de Paris followed by nine months in their own Ballet Caprice.
+After Jack quit the act near the end of 1927, Betty continued to manage the troupe and, with a new dance partner, toured throughout the northeastern United States for the next six months as Betty Felsen and Company.
+The final performance of Ballet Caprice was on 4 June 1928, at Broadway’s Palace Theater in New York City.

 Another famous comedienne, one who brought in thousands of audience members with her signature improvisational skills, was May Irwin.
 She worked from about 1875 to 1914.
-Originally born Ada Campbell, she began her life on the stage at thirteen years old following the death of her father.
+Born Ada Campbell, she began her life on the stage at thirteen years old following the death of her father.
 She and her older sister created a singing act called the "Irwin Sisters".
 Many years later, their act had taken off and with performances in both vaudeville and burlesque at famous music halls, until Irwin decided to continue her career on her own.
 She then changed her approach to vaudeville, performing African-American-influenced songs, even later writing her songs.
 She introduced her signature in vaudeville, "The Bully Song", which was performed in a Broadway show.
 This is when she began experimenting with improvisational comedy and quickly found her unique success, even taking her performances global with acts in the U.K.